Edward Platt

-Edward Cuthbert Platt (February 14, 1916 – March 19, 1974) was an American actor best known for his portrayal of the Chief in the 1965–1970 NBC/CBS television series: Get Smart.
+Edward Cuthbert Platt (February 14, 1916 – March 19, 1974) was an American actor widely known for his portrayal of the Chief in the 1965–1970 NBC/CBS television series Get Smart.
 With his deep voice and mature appearance, he played an eclectic mix of characters over the span of his career.

 Early life and military service

 Platt was born in Staten Island, New York.
 He spent a part of his childhood in Kentucky and upstate New York, where he attended the Northwood School, a private school in Lake Placid, and was a member of the ski jump team.
 He also studied at the Juilliard School.
-He attended Princeton University, but left after his freshman year.
+He attended Princeton University, but left after his first year.
 He served in the United States Army during World War II.
+Before becoming an actor, he sang for two years with the Paul Whiteman Orchestra.

 Acting career

 An operatically trained bass-baritone with a powerful voice, he debuted on Broadway in the Rodgers and Hammerstein musical Allegro.
 José Ferrer, who performed with Platt in the Broadway play The Shrike, helped him land his first film role in the 1955 film version.
-Also in 1955, Platt appeared in Rebel Without a Cause starring James Dean, Natalie Wood and Sal Mineo.
+Also in 1955, Platt appeared in Rebel Without a Cause starring James Dean, Natalie Wood and Sal Mineo.In 1957 he had a supporting role in "Designing Woman" with Gregory Peck and Lauren Bacall.
 He returned to Broadway in 1958 with the musical Oh, Captain!, in a romantic role.
 In 1959, he played Cary Grant's attorney in North by Northwest, and he starred in the movie The Rebel Set.